leifos-gmbh/ILIAS/Services/Tasks/README.md

 Method `getProviders()` must return an array of objects that implement the `Services/Tasks/DerivedTasks/interfaces/interface.ilDerivedTaskProvider.php` interface

-In this interface the method `getTasks($user_id)` must return all tasks fo a user.
+In this interface the method `getTasks($user_id)` must return all tasks for a user.
 To create the entries in the `ilDerivedTask[]` array a factory provided by the service should be used.

 ```
 $tasks[] = $this->derived()->factory()->task($title, $ref_id,